raffis/kjournal/docs/quick-start.md

     ```sh
     docker pull ghcr.io/raffis/kjournal/cli:latest
     ```

-=== "Manual"
-    Download the pre-compiled binaries from the [OSS releases page][releases] and copy them to the desired location.

 You will find in the CLI installation documentation more advanced options regarding the cli installation.

 ## Container logs